One Archer Lane

 No analysis available

-I searched for leasehold language such as ground lease, lease expires, leasehold, renewed through, or any 4-digit lease-end year, but found nothing.
-The remarks focus on amenities, views, parking, and financing, not land tenure details.
+I searched for leasehold language such as ground lease, lease expires, renewed through, or a 4-digit expiration year, but found nothing.
+There is no evidence in the remarks to identify a lease expiry date.

-The remarks directly support VA financing approval for this building.
-Multiple listings explicitly say VA approved, and one even advertises a VA assumable loan, which is strong evidence from public remarks.
+The listings directly support VA financing approval for the building.
+Multiple remarks explicitly mention VA approval/VA assumable loan, so this is high confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.